KeivanS/Anharmonic-lattice-dynamics/DEVELOPERS_README.md

     !! it is used to solve for the force constants given force-displacement data
     ```

-- In the above example, the first line explains what it does and the second line explains why it is used.
+    In the above example, the first line explains what it does and the second line explains why it is used.

 - **Style**: Standard fortran programming style should be adopted:

-- All subroutines must start with IMPLICIT NONE
+    All subroutines must start with `IMPLICIT NONE`

-- Intent of every variable must be specified (IN, OUT, or INOUT)
+    Intent of every variable must be specified (`IN`, `OUT`, or `INOUT`)

-- END statements should be followed with the name of the corresponding subroutine
+    `END` statements should be followed with the name of the corresponding subroutine